oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Privacy Considerations {#Privacy}

 ## Handling of Personal Information
 Claims contained within transaction tokens may be considered personal information (PI) or personally identifying information (PII) in some jurisdictions and if so their values should be protected accordingly.
-For example, requester IP address (req_ip) is often considered personal information and therefore must be handled according to juristictional requirements.
+For example, requester IP address (req_ip) is often considered personal information and therefore must be handled according to jurisdictional requirements.

 ## Logging
 Complete Txn-Tokens MUST NOT be logged verbatim.
 This is in order to prevent replay of tokens or leakage of PII or other sensitive information via log files.
 A hash of the Txn-Token may be logged to allow for correlation with the log files of the TTS that records issued tokens.
 Alternatively the JWS payload of a Txn-Token may be logged after the signature has been removed.
 If the Txn-Token contains PII, then care should be taken in logging the content of the Txn-Token so that the PII does not get logged.